The basis of genetic likeness

 Exercise 1

 Compute the inbreeding coefficients of animals and report the average of inbreeding coefficients.
-Use the function diag.
+Use the function diag

 kinship2 package

-Alternatively, we can use the kinship2 package to compute a relationship matrix.
-The kinship function returns the coefficient of kinship.
+package to compute a relationship matrix.
+The kinship

 library(kinship2)